SteffenLa/Shortterm_Soccer_Event_Prediction/README.md

 The repository is structured as follows:

-- configs folder: contains some sample configuration files for the experiments and plots
+- configs folder: contains a training configuration file for the experiment
-- data folder: contains the data files for the experiments
+- data folder: contains an original match data file used in the experiments discribed in the study
-- evaluation folder: contains the evaluation scripts for the experiments
-- models folder: contain various ML model implementations that can be used in experiments
+- models folder: contains various ML model implementations that can be used in experiments
 - output folder: contains the output files of the experiments and plots
 - utils folder: contains various utility functions that can be used in experiments (data sampling, visualization, etc.)
 - notebooks folder: contains notebooks that were created in the IDP, however, they are not necessary to run experiments